Menu

 Show Notes

 This was Phish’s only show at the Salem Armory – a multi purpose venue described as “a high school gymnasium type place” located next to the Oregon State Fairgrounds with a capacity of 3,426.
 Tickets cost $17.50 and the show was sold out.
 Makisupa Policeman from the soundcheck was the instrumental version.
 Trey introduced Fish as Greasy Fizeek for his vacuum solo during I Didn’t Know.
-Sweet Adeline was performed A capella without microphones.
+Sweet Adeline was performed A cappella without microphones.
 Big Black Furry Creature From Mars was incomplete as not all the verses were sung.
 During Makisupa Policeman, Fish quoted Bloody Well Right (Supertramp cover).
 This show was released, along with 11/30/94 Olympia, WA (and filler from 11/12/94 Kent, OH) as an archival Download at LivePhish.com in February 2005.After this show, the band and crew traveled 525 miles overnight to Davis, California.

 PHISH: 11/30/94 Olympia, WA & 12/1/94 Salem, OR Essay